setizer/cms/README.md

-# cms
+# SetizerCMS
-SetizerCMS : Google Sheets could be your new CMS for new Gatsby or others projects.
+Google Sheets could be your new CMS for new Gatsby or others projects.